NatL7499/CBA_Project/README.md

   * Install the required dependencies:
   * pip install -r requirements.txt

-  * Set up the MySQL database.
   * Ensure you have MySQL installed and running.
+  * Restore the database using store_data.sql in MySQL WorkBench.
-  * Create a database named Store_Data and a user with appropriate permissions.
+  * Create a user with appropriate permissions.
   * Update the database connection parameters (MYSQL_HOST, MYSQL_USER, MYSQL_PASSWORD, MYSQL_DATABASE) in the app.py file accordingly.

   * Run the Flask application: